Eduardo Costantini: MALBA art museum

 In 1995, he founded the Eduardo F. Costantini Foundation with the purpose of promoting cultural and educational activities in Buenos Aires.
 In September 2001 he donated over 220 Latin American artworks to open MALBA, Museo de Arte Latinoamericano de Buenos Aires (Museum of Latin American Art of Buenos Aires).
 This is a private non-profit institution with over 600 works on exhibit by modern and contemporary artists of the region, such as Frida Kahlo, Diego Rivera, Remedios Varo, Tarsila do Amaral, Wifredo Lam, Xul Solar, Joaquín Torres-García, Emilio Pettorutti, Cándido Portinari and Antonio Berni.

 At present, the museum mixes its permanent collection with temporary exhibits, cinema and literature programs and educational activities.

 Costantini Foundation covers the deficit of the museum, about $3 million per year.

 As art collector and promoter, he is member of the international advisory board of São Paulo Art Biennial Foundation.
 He also was Chairman Council at the Museum of Modern Art (MoMA) of New York City, member of the advisory committee of the David Rockefeller Center of Latin American Studies at Harvard University and founder member of the global philanthropist circle, Synergos Institute, New York.

 Awards

-In 2008, he received the Konex Award, merit diploma as “Media and service businessman” and MALBA was recognized as the best cultural entity of the last decade.
+In 2008, he received a Konex Award, merit diploma as “Media and service businessman” and MALBA was recognized as the best cultural entity of the last decade.

 In 2011, he was awarded with the Order of Rio Branco (Commander Rank) for his contribution to the dissemination of Brazilian culture.

 In 2014, he was distinguished by Endeavor Foundation as ‘Business Role Model’ for his values, track record and commitment to innovation.
 That same year he received the award for the best 2014 developer for his Catalinas Norte project in Puerto Madero from the Association of Professors and Directors of Real Estate (APPI).

 In April 2016, he received the award of Business Track Record from Ernst & Young Entrepreneur of the Year.

 In February 2017, Spanish ARCO Foundation awarded him with the "A" Prize for the artistic value of his collection.